 In certain circumstances, illegal possession of narcotics can be prosecuted as a felony.
 These include if you had a prior conviction for a sex crime or a serious felony.
 A felony conviction can be punished by up to three years in county jail.

-Also note that in some unlawful possession cases, you may qualify for a drug diversion (treatment) program or drug court.
-These programs allow you – if you committed a non-violent drug possession offense – to serve your sentence in a drug treatment program in lieu of jail or prison.
+In some unlawful possession cases, you may qualify for a drug diversion (treatment) program or drug court.
+These programs allow you – if you committed a non-violent drug possession offense – to serve your sentence in a drug treatment program instead of jail or prison.

 Learn more in our article on California drug sentencing guidelines.